vectorgrp/sil-kit/Demos/README.md

 This directory contains sample projects that demonstrate how the IntegrationBus API can be used:

-* **Can, Lin, FlexRay, Ethernet, IO, GenericMessage**:
+* **Can, Lin, FlexRay, Ethernet, DataMessage, Rpc **:
-  Write or read participants that are able to connect to IntegrationBus and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, I/O (analog, digital, pattern signals and PWM), and the Generic Message service.
+  Write or read participants that are able to connect to IntegrationBus and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, DataMessage and the RPC service.

-* **TickTickDone**:
-  Installing a Tick-Tick-Done-based synchronization mechanism.

-* **ConfigBuilder**:
-  Processing JSON configuration files that adhere to the IbConfig.schema.json format.

 * **Benchmark**:
   A simple command line tool that allows to measure VIB simulation performance with configurable parameters.

-* **CCan**:
-  A C-based demo that demonstrates CAN communications.

-* **CEthernet**:
-  A C-based demo that demonstrates Ethernet communications.

 The build system is based on cmake.
 Supported target platforms and build tools: